BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 │   │   │   SceneDetectors.py  # contains classes for detecting scene.
 These classes inherit from SceneDetectorInterface
 │   │
 │   └───Translating/
-│   │   │   TranslatorInterface.py  # defines abstract class with translate() method that must be implemented for translation task
+│   │   │   TranslatorInterface.py  # defines abstract class with translate() and batch_translate() methods that must be implemented for translation task
 │   │   │   Translators.py  # contains classes for translation that inherit from TranslatorInterface
 │   │
 │   └───VoiceSynthesizing/